MergHQ/CRYENGINE/README.md

 This is not the source code of the current Cryengine.
 This is a fork from 2016.
 I'll keep this up and public until someone wants me to take it down.

+To request source code access to the current version of Cryengine, please [read this from Crytek](https://github.com/CRYTEK/CRYENGINE_ReadMe)

 # CRYENGINE
 This repository houses the source code for CRYENGINE.